bitcraze/aideck-gap8-examples/docs/test-functions/test-camera.md

     make clean all run io=host

-for onram flashing with your programmer.
+for directly running the code from L2 (second level internal memory) with your programmer.

 ## Run in Docker
 To build and execute in the docker we need to place the `demosaicking`-files in the `common`-folder inside the docker.